 A legitimate interest is when we have a business or commercial reason to use your information.
 But even then, it must not unfairly go against what is right and best for you.
-Examples of such processing activities include: Fraud detection and prevention (crime prevention); Product development and enhancement, Communications, Marketing of the same, similar, or related products and services; Information, system, network and cyber security, Piracy and malware prevention; initiating legal claims and preparing our defense in litigation procedures; business management and development of our products and services.
+Examples of such processing activities include: Fraud detection and prevention (crime prevention), Product development and enhancement, Communications, Marketing of the same, or similar, or related products and services; Information, system, network and cyber security, Piracy and malware prevention, initiating legal claims and preparing our defense in litigation procedures; measures to manage business and for further developing products and services.

 - Processing based on your consent.

 Provided that you have given us or to our commercial partners your specific and express consent for processing then the lawfulness of such processing might be based on that consent.
 You have the right to revoke consent at any time.
 However, any processing of personal data prior to the receipt of your revocation will not be affected.

 Your personal data may be provided to various departments within the Company.
 In addition, various service providers may also receive your personal data.
 Such service providers enter into agreements with us by which they observe confidentiality and data protection according the data protection laws and GDPR.
 Third party service providers who perform functions on our behalf include without limitation: administrators, external consultants, business associates and professional advisers such as lawyers, auditors and accountants, technical support functions and IT consultants carrying out testing and development work on our business technology systems, file storage companies, archiving and/or records management companies, cloud storage companies, payment processing companies, credit and financial institutions, fraud prevention and verification agencies, etc.

 All third parties appointed by us to process personal data on our behalf are bound by contract to comply with the GDPR provisions.